CaliforniaHerps.com

 Up to eight offspring are produced at a time.

-The ability of a single snake to reproduce has helped this species to spread around the world more easily than species which require sexual reproduction between a male and a female.
+The ability of a single female snake to reproduce has helped this species to spread around the world more easily than species which require sexual reproduction between a male and a female.

 Habitat